ArtemioUrbina/MUConvert/README.md

 The purpose of this tools is to format the MUC files for use in the PC-8801 d88 image disks and in an emulator or the original PC-8801.
 Since MUC files are easily released for Windows this simply adds the BASIC line numbers, removes unwanted characters and removes comments if requested.

-It also does teh reverse process, when extracting a BASIC file from the PC-8801 disks, it can remove line numbers for use in the MUCOM88 windows version.
+It also does the reverse process, when extracting a BASIC file from the PC-8801 disks, it can remove line numbers for use in the MUCOM88 windows version.

 # Usage